While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

 The European pause further slows a vaccination campaign that was already lagging.

 Fewer than half of Italians 80 and older — the group most vulnerable to the virus — have received even a single dose.
-The country has fully vaccinated only one in every 28 of its citizens.
+The country has fully vaccinated only 1 in 28 citizens.
 That means hospitals remain at risk of being overwhelmed by the more contagious variant, which also appears to be deadlier than earlier strains.

-By contrast, one in nine Americans is fully vaccinated.
-One in five has received a first dose.
+By contrast, 1 in 9 Americans is fully vaccinated.
+One in 5 has received a first dose.
 There are increasingly realistic dreams of a more normal summer.
 Britain is moving even faster: about 37 percent of its citizens have received a first dose.
 Almost half of those were AstraZeneca.

 Europeans are increasingly frustrated as they see their rich-world peers speed ahead of them.

-“If the U.S. president says that by the 4th of July they’ll be celebrating their independence, from the pandemic, too, for an Italian or a European who’s still a shut-in, wearing masks, and dealing with work-related issues, this is irksome,” said Massimo Bertoni, 54, the second-generation owner of a high-end clothes shop in Rome’s center that was founded in 1956.
+“If the U.S. president says that by the Fourth of July they’ll be celebrating their independence, from the pandemic, too, for an Italian or a European who’s still a shut-in, wearing masks and dealing with work-related issues, this is irksome,” said Massimo Bertoni, 54, the second-generation owner of a high-end clothes shop in Rome’s center that was founded in 1956.
 He had to shutter it — yet again — because of the latest lockdown.

 “It’s very jarring, it bothers you, it makes you angry,” he said.